-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The Evansville Water and Sewer Utility is responsible for providing high quality drinking water, but cannot control the variety of materials used in private residence plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water you can have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+If you are concerned about lead in your water you can have your water tested by filling out the Water Quality Survey on our website at ewsu.com/EducationalFacilitySurvey.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available on our website at ewsu.com/LeadSafety.